 Managing Data in Microsoft Dynamics 365 Across Industries

-Regardless of the industry, your business operates in—manufacturing, retail, healthcare, service, or any other area—there are some common, universal challenges to managing data.
+Regardless of the industry, your business operates in — manufacturing, retail, healthcare, service, or any other area — there are common, universal challenges to managing data.
 At the same time, every organization comes to the table with different needs.
 A “one size fits all” approach to data management with Dynamics 365 is simply naive.

 Another common problem businesses face is increasing reliance on point solutions that don’t “play nice” together.
 Microsoft Dynamics 365 is a great solution for this reason.
-On the infrastructure side, Microsoft Dynamics 365 works seamlessly with the Microsoft stack—products that organizations likely already use—running on platforms such as SQL or Azure with tight Exchange integration.
-Additionally, on the applications side Dynamics integrates smoothly with Outlook, Office, Skype, SharePoint and with ERP products such as GP, AX, Navision and SL.
+On the infrastructure side, Microsoft Dynamics 365 works seamlessly with the Microsoft stack — products that organizations likely already use — running on platforms such as SQL or Azure with tight Exchange integration.
+Additionally, on the applications side Dynamics integrates smoothly with Outlook, Office, Skype, SharePoint and with ERP products such as GP, AX, Navision and SL, and of course, Dynamics 365 for Finance and Operations.
 What this means is that individual groups and departments can continue using the products they are familiar with and best suit their particular functional needs.